Profile Choices in your Degree

 Please note that you cannot successfully register for an exam or a course outside your profile; you will receive a prerequisite error.
 If you are a transfer student (changing location or major) and have had credits recognized, please check if your recognized achievements may be allocated to the wrong profile.
 Use your transcript of records for assistance.
 If you believe there is an error, please contact the Examination Office.

-Also, please refer to the information regarding profile selection on the Institute for German Studies' website.
+Also, please refer to the information regarding profile selection on the Department of German and Comparative Literature and Culture's website.
 If you have further questions regarding the profiles, please contact your academic advisory service.

 For questions about the examination procedure itself, please consult the Examination Office.